High Pass Challenge

 Due to the increased number of rides in September, we are keeping HPC on the last Monday in August.
 For 2017 the date is Monday, Aug.
 28. The 600 riders on HPC will embark on a challenging event, leading them through the beautiful Gifford Pinchot National Forest, including the Mount St. Helens National Volcanic Monument.
-Starting from Packwood, Washington, cyclists will climb over 8,200 feet in elevation gain over 114 miles.
+Starting from Packwood, Washington, cyclists will climb over 7,500 feet in elevation gain over 104 miles.
 The halfway point is at scenic Windy Ridge, overlooking the Mount St. Helen's blast zone. this event will be timed to the top and results will be posted online post event.

 Medals are awarded at the Finish Line Festival based on how quickly riders make it to the top of Windy Ridge.
 This is done based on a 7 a.m. start time for ALL riders.
 If you start at 7:30 a.m. the timing still reflects a 7 a.m. start.

 HPC is a strenuous mountain ride that climbs over Independence Pass, then winds past scenic Spirit Lake on the way to the Windy Ridge Viewpoint in the Mt.
 St. Helens National Monument area.
 The use of this pristine route was made possible by a special arrangement with the Gifford Pinchot National Forest and Mount St. Helens National Monument.
 This is a ride you don't want to miss!